-Scuba divers who enjoy muck diving find Dauin a treasure trove filled with precious critters who are ready to strike a pose on expensive cameras and glaring strobes.
+Scuba divers who enjoy muck diving find Dauin a treasure trove filled with precious critters ready to strike a pose on expensive cameras and glaring strobes.

 We dived thrice that day.
 The first to the last dives left me astounded.

 We took our time before hitting Masaplod Norte, a dive site full of harlequin nudibranchs and sea turtles.
-We only surfaced after 20 minutes of safety stop at a grassy area at five meters, where we saw various species of crabs, shrimps, and eels.
+We only surfaced after 20 minutes of a safety stop at a five-man grassy area, where we saw various species of crabs, shrimps, and eels.

 There are more dive sites in Dauin, easily accessible from the dive shop that I dived with: Coral Dive and Adventure Zamboanguita, a small dive shop perched at the center of dive sites in Dauin, Zamboanguita, and Apo Island.

-Its facilities, based at White Chocolate Hills Resort, offers guests with an underwater experience that is sustainable both financially and environmentally.
+Its facilities, based at White Chocolate Hills Resort, offer guests an underwater experience that is sustainable both financially and environmentally.

-But what really sets Coral Dive and Adventure from most dive shops in the area is its focus on safety.
+But what sets Coral Dive and Adventure apart from most dive shops in the area is its focus on safety.